 - Always think about “what’s next.”
 Your executive sponsorship will want to know what’s happening but will also want to have a clear view of what you will do next. your focus to most of the organization needs to be about achieving the objectives for your given milestone, and you should be socializing your next phase with your executive leadership at the same time.
-Like it or not, you are running a change management project in your organization. you need to balance the micro-steps required by most workers to help them avoid confusion against the need to communicate with management about the path you are following.
+Like it or not, you are running a change management project in your organization. you need to balance the micro-steps to Tackling Complexity in the Selling System required by most workers to help them avoid confusion against the need to communicate with management about the path you are following.

 - Manage light-bulb moments carefully.
 Do not underestimate the strength of the muscle memory associated with random acts in your organization.
 The whole approach of delegating deliverables to individual contributors who feel a sense of ownership over their turf and projects is a huge barrier to overcome.
 In later stages, shifting the focus from deliverables to services can be even harder. you need to develop a whole strategy built around group working sessions, internal communication programs, and other ways to help the supply chain behind sales see the problem and have “aha” moments. you should invest at least 30% or more of your time in focusing on communicating what you are doing and keeping the buy-in.
 Without that investment of your time, the inertia of the status quo will drag you and your progress backward to old habits and random acts. you must hold the territory you gain in order to win more.